“A pilgrimage to Santiago de Compostela is the finest journey in Spain,”

 Bicycle Adventures

-A Bit of Know on the Camino de Santiago
+A Bit More to Know About the Camino de Santiago

 Camino de Santiago is the great pilgrimage path that leads to the furthest western city of Spain, Santiago de Compostela.
 Also known as the Way of St. James, several trails known as “Caminos,” stretch as far as France and Southern Spain leading to one point, the tomb of St. James in the UNESCO site of Old Santiago de Compostela.
 Pilgrims are typically spotted with the scallop shell, the emblem of “The Camino.”
 The grooves that lead to a single point on the shell is a metaphor for the various paths traveled to reach one destination.